 Cost and scalability

 The cost structures of on-premise and cloud CRM differ significantly.
 On-premise CRM requires a substantial upfront investment, followed by ongoing maintenance and support expenses.
 This includes the cost of the hardware, software licenses, IT personnel, and potential upgrade costs down the line.
-The initial investment can be very high.
+Additionally, the company's IT team is solely responsible for all aspects of system maintenance, including updates and troubleshooting, which can be an administrative burden.
 Cloud-based CRM typically operates on a subscription-based model, where you pay a recurring fee (monthly or annually) per user.
 This predictable pricing makes budgeting easier and reduces the initial financial barrier to entry.
-Cloud CRM also offers superior scalability.
-As your business grows, you can easily add or remove users without requiring significant infrastructure changes.
+Cloud CRM also offers superior scalability, allowing you to add or remove users without requiring significant infrastructure changes.

 Accessibility and mobility

 On-premise CRM systems often require users to be physically present in the office to access the software, or to configure complex VPN solutions.
-This can hinder remote work and collaboration, particularly in today's increasingly distributed workforce.
+This can hinder remote work and collaboration, particularly for a distributed workforce.

-Cloud-based CRM, on the other hand, offers unparalleled accessibility.
+Cloud-based CRM offers unparalleled accessibility.
 Users can access the system from anywhere with an internet connection, using a variety of devices, including laptops, tablets, and smartphones.
 This empowers sales teams to manage leads and customer interactions on the go, and enables customer service representatives to provide support remotely.

 Customization and integration